apache/qpid-proton/docs/markdown/index.md

 Proton is a library for speaking AMQP, including:

-- The AMQP [Messenger API](messenger/index.html), a simple but powerful interface to send and receive messages over AMQP.
 - The [AMQP Protocol Engine](engine/engine.html), a succinct encapsulation of the full AMQP protocol machinery.